Zonnev/elementaryos-firefox-theme/readme.md

   3. Create a folder named `chrome`
   4. Paste the userChrome.css in this folder

-**If you would like to use the new Megabar, take the following steps:**

-  1. Load **about:config** in the Firefox address bar.
-  2. Confirm that you will be careful.
-  3. Search for `browser.urlbar.megabar` using the search at the top.
-  4. Toggle the preference by double clicking.

 ## After installation

 1. Disable Title bar in the customization panel in Firefox.